lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 Final note on tradeoffs
 - Use TPC‑DI to quantify tradeoffs: some fixes reduce latency but increase cost (e.g., bigger nodes); others reduce cost but increase P99.
 Make decisions against SLOs and business priorities, not raw benchmark numbers.

-If you want, I can outline a concrete checklist and a benchmark runbook you can execute on Databricks (cluster configs, metrics to collect, and sample queries) to turn TPC‑DI findings into concrete PRs and platform changes.

 ## Can you explain common challenges or pitfalls when setting up TPC-DI benchmarks in Databricks, and how have you overcome them?
 Common challenges and pitfalls when implementing TPC‑DI on Databricks — and practical ways I’ve overcome them.